-Upon my death (please initial one):

-I do not wish to give my body or any organ.

-- I wish to give my body. - I wish to give any needed organs, tissues, or parts. - I wish to give only non-vital organs - I wish to give only the following organs, tissues, or parts:

-No ovum or sperm shall be extracted - from my anatomical gift, from my organ or tissue donation, or as a tissue donation - for the purpose of creating an embryo.

-Donated tissues or organs are not to be removed until it has been medically determined that I have died.
-In order to prevent any conflict of interest, the physician who determines my death should not be a member of the transplant team.
-While either cardio-respiratory signs or neurological criteria may be used to determine my death, if neurological criteria are used, the complete and irreversible cessation of all brain activity (in the cerebrum, cerebellum and brain stem) must be clearly determined according to commonly held scientific means.

-My gift is to be used for the following purposes (please initial the choices you desire):

-Any purpose authorized by law that does not violate the teachings of my faith
+Upon my death (please initial one): : I do not wish to o give my body or any organ.
+I wish to give my body.
+I wish to give a any needed organs, tissues, or parts.
+I wish to give only non-vital organs only the following organs, tissues, or parts: No ovum or sperm shall be extracted d - from my anatomical gift, from my organ or tissue donation, or as a tissue donation - for the pur of us a dissue defiation.
+For the par- pose of eleating an emeryor Donated tissues or organs are not to be removed until it has been medically determined that I have ict of interest, the physician who determines my death should t team.
+While either cardio-respiratory signs or neurological my death, if neurological criteria are used, the complete and activity (in the cerebrum, cerebellum and brain stem) must be clearly determined according to con clearly determined according to con illionly field scientific flicans.
+My gift is to be used for the follow ing purposes (please initial the choices you desire): Any nurnosa aut horized by law that does not violate the teachings of my faith mortzed by law that does not violate the teachings of my faith Transplantation Therapy Research Research Medical Educati on N. 1 1 ' ' ' or organs not used are to be treated with respect and charity, • Resurrection of the Dead.
+Proper Christian burial of my body or cremains, and reverent disposition on of other remains should be provided.
+Signature Date DI LC I riease note: It you have previousl 'v consented to be listed on Ohio's organ donor registry and

-Transplantation

-Therapy

-Research

-Medical Education

-My body or any remaining parts or organs not used are to be treated with respect and charity, because of my faith and hope in the Resurrection of the Dead.
-Proper Christian burial of my body or cremains, and reverent disposition of other remains should be provided.

 Please note: If you have previously consented to be listed on Ohio's organ donor registry and would like to amend or revoke that consent, there are three ways that your consent can be amended or revoked.
-They are 1) verbally indicate at the BMV when renewing your license, 2) amend or revoke your registration online at www.donatelifeohio.org, or 3) print out a copy of the consent/amend/revoke form and mail it to the listed address.
+They are 1) verbally indicate at the BMV when renewing your license, 2) amend or revoke your registration online at wwwdonatelifeohio.org, or 3) print out a copy of the consent/amend/revoke form and mail it to the listed address.
 It is important that you take this additional step to ensure that your intentions will be legally honored/enforced.